-US’ competitive policy needed in South China Sea
+US’ competitive policy needed in South China Sea (Book Review)

 Robert Haddick’s “Fire on the Water: China, America and the Future of the Pacific” gives readers in-depth knowledge of the present strategic landscape in the Asia-Pacific and the dilemma that the status quo superpower is facing over there.